CUSTOMER LOYALTY THROUGH SEGMENTATION: THE KEY TO A SUCCESSFUL LOYALTY PROGRAM

 If you only send out a single version of your email newsletter, you’re using a one-size-fits-all approach to your marketing, and your materials are much less likely to resonate with your customers on the same level as they would if they were better targeted.
 By contrast, an intelligently-segmented customer base opens up new opportunities for you to create different marketing materials to target each segment.
 It helps you identify your repeat customers and boost customer loyalty by providing relevant content to every subscriber.

 Competent use of customer segmentation will also help you target your paid advertising more efficiently, especially when used together with the large amounts of data you can access through platforms like Facebook.
 Facebook displays ads dynamically based on several factors from the customer’s age, gender, and location all the way down to their browsing history.
 If you have a great understanding of your customer segments, you can create the perfect ads to use with Facebook’s high-level targeting capabilities — ads guaranteed to speak to the customer on a personal level.

 Creating well-thought-out customer segments requires a business to analyze a lot of information and identify what variables could mark important segments for their industry.
-The data you collect on your customers can be almost any possible variable, but you need to prioritize which variables would make the best segments for your business’s needs.
+The data you collect on your customers can be almost any possible variable, but you need to prioritize which variables would make the best sevgments for your enterprise.

 For example, an apparel store could benefit from geographical segmentation because this would enable them to target customers living in different climates with marketing focused on different types of clothing.
 The business could send different email promotions on winter clothing to customers in Florida versus customers in Alaska.
 Floridian customers could receive discounts on light sweaters and cardigans, while at the same time, Alaskan customers would be offered discounts on snow jackets.

 Customer segmentation can involve as many data points as necessary.
 Real time data helps brands to create a perfectly optimized rewards program.
 Segments should always be arrived at through researching and analyzing your market and the behavior of your customers.
 The more information you have at your fingertips, the better, so make use of every reporting and analytic tool available in your online store’s Shopping Cart Software.

 The ability to approach customers at a more personal level, is an enormous help when providing customer service.
 Instead of perceiving you as trying to sell to them, they start to see you as trying to help them — and this is very powerful for turning a potentially-negative interaction into a positive one, this is how customer advocacy seeps in.
 Customers don’t tend to forget how you handle their past issues, so outstanding customer service can often gain you a customer for life, even if it started off on a bad note.
 A customer retention program that handles this aspect proactively helps garner repeat customers.

 Segmentation also helps your business identify which customers are going to need additional nurturing; for example, new customers versus established customers, or happy customers versus customers with a history of opening angry tickets.
 With this information, you’ll be more prepared to handle customer service and quickly identify which customer issues may need to be escalated immediately.
 These insights can help build customer segmentation models.
 To refine these segments even further, compare the customer’s purchase habits, including their order frequency, average order value, and the number of discounts and reward points they use.
 This way, you can instantly identify the cost of maintaining relationships with these customers, so you can better allocate resources and time.

 Another benefit of customer segmentation is a bit of a crossover between marketing and retention: by understanding your customers and their interests, you can introduce services and perks better-suited to your customers than any similar services offered by your competitors.
 These can include everything from shipping options to loyalty programs and more.
 If you can meet a customer segment’s needs exactly, the decision to shop from you instead of your competition will feel like a no-brainer.